The Amazon rainforest is on fire: What we know and how you can help

 Was any action taken at the G7 Summit?

+Canadian Prime Minster Justin Trudeau vowed his country will continue to support the efforts to save the Amazon.
+He said Monday that Canada is offering to send $15 million and "water bombers" to help fight the fires, the CBC reported Monday.

-At Sunday's G7 Summit, an annual meeting comprised of Canada, France, Germany, Italy, Japan, the UK and the US, world leaders agreed on a $20 million aid package to fight the Amazon fires, according to a report from The Hill on Monday.
-Bolsonaro, who reportedly accepted the aid, tweeted that Brazil is committed to environmental protection.
+Over the weekend, the G7 Summit -- an annual meeting of the leaders of Canada, France, Germany, Italy, Japan, the UK and the US -- agreed on the aid package, according to The Hill on Monday.
+Brazil's president originally had accepted the aid and tweeted that Brazil is committed to environmental protection.

 What else are politicians doing to help?